SquareGPS/navixy-api/docs/backend-api/resources/field_service/task/schedule/index.md

 #### errors

-* 201 – Not found in the database - if there is no task schedule with such an id.
+* 201 – Not found in the database - if there is no task schedule with such an ID.

 ***